-Roy Chowdhury, P, Fourment, M, DeMaere, MZ, Monahan, L, Merlino, J, Gottlieb, T, Darling, AE & Djordjevic, SP 2019, 'Identification of a novel lineage of plasmids within phylogenetically diverse subclades of IncHI2-ST1 plasmids.', Plasmid, vol. 102, pp. 56-61.View/Download from: UTS OPUS or Publisher's site
+Roy Chowdhury, P, Fourment, M, DeMaere, MZ, Monahan, L, Merlino, J, Gottlieb, T, Darling, AE & Djordjevic, SP 2019, 'Identification of a novel lineage of plasmids within phylogenetically diverse subclades of IncHI2-ST1 plasmids.', Plasmid, vol. 102, pp. 56-61.View/Download from: Publisher's site

 IncHI2-ST1 plasmids play an important role in co-mobilizing genes conferring resistance to critically important antibiotics and heavy metals.
 Here we present the identification and analysis of IncHI2-ST1 plasmid pSPRC-Echo1, isolated from an Enterobacter hormaechei strain from a Sydney hospital, which predates other multi-drug resistant IncHI2-ST1 plasmids reported from Australia.
 Our time-resolved phylogeny analysis indicates pSPRC-Echo1 represents a new lineage of IncHI2-ST1 plasmids and show how their diversification relates to the era of antibiotics.

-Monahan, LG, DeMaere, MZ, Cummins, ML, Djordjevic, SP, Roy Chowdhury, P & Darling, AE 2019, 'High contiguity genome sequence of a multidrug-resistant hospital isolate of Enterobacter hormaechei.', Gut pathogens, vol. 11, no. 1.View/Download from: UTS OPUS or Publisher's site
+Monahan, LG, DeMaere, MZ, Cummins, ML, Djordjevic, SP, Roy Chowdhury, P & Darling, AE 2019, 'High contiguity genome sequence of a multidrug-resistant hospital isolate of Enterobacter hormaechei.', Gut pathogens, vol. 11, no. 1.View/Download from: Publisher's site

 Background:Enterobacter hormaechei is an important emerging pathogen and a key member of the highly diverse Enterobacter cloacae complex.
 E. hormaechei strains can persist and spread in nosocomial environments, and often exhibit resistance to multiple clinically important antibiotics.
 However, the genomic regions that harbour resistance determinants are typically highly repetitive and impossible to resolve with standard short-read sequencing technologies.
 Results:Here we used both short- and long-read methods to sequence the genome of a multidrug-resistant hospital isolate (C15117), which we identified as E. hormaechei.
 Hybrid assembly generated a complete circular chromosome of 4,739,272 bp and a fully resolved plasmid of 339,920 bp containing several antibiotic resistance genes.
 The strain also harboured a 34,857 bp repeat encoding copper resistance, which was present in both the chromosome and plasmid.
 Long reads that unambiguously spanned this repeat were required to resolve the chromosome and plasmid into separate replicons.
 Conclusion:This study provides important insights into the evolution and potential spread of antimicrobial resistance in a nosocomial E. hormaechei strain.
 More broadly, it further exemplifies the power of long-read sequencing technologies, particularly the Oxford Nanopore platform, for the characterisation of bacteria with complex resistance loci and large repeat elements.

-Deutscher, AT, Burke, CM, Darling, AE, Riegler, M, Reynolds, OL & Chapman, TA 2018, 'Near full-length 16S rRNA gene next-generation sequencing revealed Asaia as a common midgut bacterium of wild and domesticated Queensland fruit fly larvae.', Microbiome, vol. 6, no. 1.View/Download from: UTS OPUS or Publisher's site
+Deutscher, AT, Burke, CM, Darling, AE, Riegler, M, Reynolds, OL & Chapman, TA 2018, 'Near full-length 16S rRNA gene next-generation sequencing revealed Asaia as a common midgut bacterium of wild and domesticated Queensland fruit fly larvae.', Microbiome, vol. 6, no. 1.View/Download from: Publisher's site

 BACKGROUND:Gut microbiota affects tephritid (Diptera: Tephritidae) fruit fly development, physiology, behavior, and thus the quality of flies mass-reared for the sterile insect technique (SIT), a target-specific, sustainable, environmentally benign form of pest management.
 The Queensland fruit fly, Bactrocera tryoni (Tephritidae), is a significant horticultural pest in Australia and can be managed with SIT.
 Little is known about the impacts that laboratory-adaptation (domestication) and mass-rearing have on the tephritid larval gut microbiome.
 Read lengths of previous fruit fly next-generation sequencing (NGS) studies have limited the resolution of microbiome studies, and the diversity within populations is often overlooked.
 In this study, we used a new near full-length (> 1300 nt) 16S rRNA gene amplicon NGS approach to characterize gut bacterial communities of individual B. tryoni larvae from two field populations (developing in peaches) and three domesticated populations (mass- or laboratory-reared on artificial diets).
 RESULTS:Near full-length 16S rRNA gene sequences were obtained for 56 B. tryoni larvae.
 OTU clustering at 99% similarity revealed that gut bacterial diversity was low and significantly lower in domesticated larvae.
 Bacteria commonly associated with fruit (Acetobacteraceae, Enterobacteriaceae, and Leuconostocaceae) were detected in wild larvae, but were largely absent from domesticated larvae.
 However, Asaia, an acetic acid bacterium not frequently detected within adult tephritid species, was detected in larvae of both wild and domesticated populations (55 out of 56 larval gut samples).
 Larvae from the same single peach shared a similar gut bacterial profile, whereas larvae from different peaches collected from the same tree had different gut bacterial profiles.
 Clustering of the Asaia near full-length sequences at 100% similarity showed that the wild flies from different locations had different Asaia strains.
 CONCLUSIONS:Variation in the gut bac...

-Darling, AE, Fritz, A, Hofmann, P, Majda, S, Dahms, E, Droge, J, Fiedler, J, Lesker, TR, Belmann, P, DeMaere, MZ, Sczyrba, A, Bremges, A & McHardy, AC 2018, 'CAMISIM: Simulating metagenomes and microbial communities'.View/Download from: UTS OPUS or Publisher's site
+Darling, AE, Fritz, A, Hofmann, P, Majda, S, Dahms, E, Droge, J, Fiedler, J, Lesker, TR, Belmann, P, DeMaere, MZ, Sczyrba, A, Bremges, A & McHardy, AC 2018, 'CAMISIM: Simulating metagenomes and microbial communities'.View/Download from: Publisher's site

 Chromosome conformation capture (3C) and Hi-C DNA sequencing methods have rapidly advanced our understanding of the spatial organization of genomes and metagenomes.
 Many variants of these protocols have been developed, each with their own strengths.
 Currently there is no systematic means for simulating sequence data from this family of sequencing protocols, potentially hindering the advancement of algorithms to exploit this new datatype.We describe a computational simulator that, given simple parameters and reference genome sequences, will simulate Hi-C sequencing on those sequences.
 The simulator models the basic spatial structure in genomes that is commonly observed in Hi-C and 3C datasets, including the distance-decay relationship in proximity ligation, differences in the frequency of interaction within and across chromosomes, and the structure imposed by cells.
 A means to model the 3D structure of randomly generated topologically associating domains is provided.
 The simulator considers several sources of error common to 3C and Hi-C library preparation and sequencing methods, including spurious proximity ligation events and sequencing error.We have introduced the first comprehensive simulator for 3C and Hi-C sequencing protocols.
 We expect the simulator to have use in testing of Hi-C data analysis algorithms, as well as more general value for experimental design, where questions such as the required depth of sequencing, enzyme choice, and other decisions can be made in advance in order to ensure adequate statistical power with respect to experimental hypothesis testing.